 Supported further by the ravages of war and the inexorable force of what is known as the “Jungle Tide,” namely, the ‘rapid’ regrowth of weeds, creepers and natural vegetation in terrain left bare of human habitation, the railway from Colombo to Jaffna and further (viz.
 Kankesanturai) became A Path to Nowhere.

 Some resourceful camerawork by some imaginative person in 2009 captured the depressing results.

-Victor Melder provided me with this lsist of Railway stations in order south to north: Vavuniya;Omantai; Puliyankulam; Mankulam; Murikandy; Killinochchi; Elephant Pass; Paranthan; Pallai; Eluthumattuval; Mirusuvil; Kodikamam;;Meesalai;Sankaththanal;;Chavakachcheri;Navatkuli;Jaffna;Kokuvi; Kondavil;Inuvil;Chunnakam; Mallakam;Tellipallai;Kankesanturai
+Victor Melder provided me with this list of Railway stations in order south to north: Vavuniya;Omantai; Puliyankulam; Mankulam; Murikandy; Killinochchi; Elephant Pass; Paranthan; Pallai; Eluthumattuval; Mirusuvil; Kodikamam;;Meesalai;Sankaththanal;;Chavakachcheri;Navatkuli;Jaffna;Kokuvi; Kondavil;Inuvil;Chunnakam; Mallakam;Tellipallai;Kankesanturai

-NB: at the moment I have not got the geographical order correct but will do so eventually with help from pals.
+NB: at the moment I have not got the geographical order correct but hope to do so eventually with help from pals.